ietf-wg-cellar/ebml-specification/specification.markdown

 #### minver

-Within an EBML Schema, the XPath of `@minver` attribute is `/EBMLSchema/element/@minver`.
+Within an EBML Schema, the XPath of the `@minver` attribute is `/EBMLSchema/element/@minver`.

 The minver (minimum version) attribute stores a non-negative integer that